dockerpac/dr/README.md

 TODO : check labels

-:warning:  :warning: :warning: **It is recommended to wipe the old managers on Marcoussis and to create 2 new nodes.**
+:warning:  :warning: :warning: **It is recommended to wipe the old managers on Marcoussis and to replace them with 2 new nodes.**

 If you want to use the previous nodes, make sure to wipe datas on them before starting the Docker daemon, as it can create a split brain issue with Etcd, and you will have to start again the DR process from the start.